I love questions.

 I have been working in international research and consultancy projects in culture and related fields since 2006.
 Before starting my career as an independent researcher and evaluator, I spent more than a decade working for EDUCULT - Institute of Cultural Policy and Cultural Management.
 I have expertise in policy- and strategy-oriented research.

 I have been a member of the board of the Association for Cultural Management since 2016, where I am specifically concerned with the networking of early career researchers and PhD students.
 I am also a board member at EDUCULT.
+In 2019, I have been appointed member of the Expert Council on Cultural Diversity of the Austrian UNESCO-Commission.

 I live and work in Vienna, together with my husband and our two children.
 I love their questions although I often fail to answer them.
 Vienna and its multifaceted past and present are a huge inspiration to my work.
 In particular, I love the coffee houses - drinking a Melange, listening to people talking in different languages, writing, and thinking.
 I love to travel to other places and meet new people.